WHAT IS THE FUSION FUND?

-If you have an idea that you think fits with the scheme, you can find out more by booking a Skype or phone advice session with Creative Programme Officer Bex.
+If you have an idea that you think fits with the scheme, you can find out more by booking a phone advice session with Creative Programme Officer, Bex.
 Please read through the guidelines before your session.

 To secure a place for a 15-minute discussion of your idea please email firstname.lastname@example.org or call 0207 239 9119.